-HDX Mediastream Windows Media Redirection overcomes the need for the high bandwidths required to provide multimedia capture and playback on virtual Windows desktops accessed from Linux user devices.
-Windows Media Redirection provides a mechanism for playing the media run-time files on the user device rather than on the server, thereby reducing the bandwidth requirements for playing multimedia files.
+HDX MediaStream Windows Media Redirection overcomes the need for the high bandwidths required to provide multimedia capture and playback on virtual Windows desktops accessed from Linux user devices.
+Windows Media Redirection provides a mechanism for playing the media run-time files on the user device rather than on the server.
+As a result, reduces the bandwidth requirements for playing multimedia files.